 The subnets must be packed together carefully.
 Specifically, they must start on a boundary that is a multiple of their own size.
 For example, a 32-address subnet must start of a boundary that is a multiple of 32.
 And they must not overlap with each other.
 This is best achieved by placing the largest subnets first and the smaller ones later.

 You will be given a set of networks and a space into which they must be packed.
 For each network, you will be told how many hosts are in the network.
 You must decide how big the network must be to fit that many hosts.
 To do this, you add two and round up to a power of two.
 Then you must place the network into the space provided so that nothing overlaps.

-This test is worth 50 points.
+This test says it is worth 50 points, but it may be scaled to some other value in your final grade.
 To earn those points, you must provide a correct solution to the complete problem.
 This is an all-or-nothing situation.
 If you make any errors you will not get credit, but you will be able to try again up until the end of the final.
 There may be a limit to how many times you can try this test per day.